 - Should the art slip off the wall, the glass is likely to shatter, possibly damaging the art.
 Art framed with glass is not insurable.

 Conservation Glass – Much of the same pros and cons of the basic glass described above but is a clearer glass (and not green), provides some UV protection and slightly less reflective.
-Art should never be hung in direct sunlight but having some UV protection will help with all fading.
+Art should never be hung in direct sunlight but having some UV protection will help with fading.
 This option is slightly more expensive than regular glass, but still relatively inexpensive.

 Museum Glass – Best UV protection for glass, non-reflective, scratch-resistant, non-static.
 Most expensive glass option.
 One common brand is Art Glass.